ellitron/RAMCloudTools/README.md

 # RAMCloudTools
-Collection of useful tools for RAMCloud.
+Collection of utilities for RAMCloud.